 and then wait!

-Now it is a waiting game for the Gin to mature certainly for two months and purist recommend a year – keep the gin in a cool dark place shaking every couple of days to dissolve the sugar.
-I think we may put them in the back of the car to gently slosh as we drive to the supermarket and back around the country roads.
+Now it is a waiting game for the Gin to mature – certainly for two months and purist recommend a year.
+Keep the gin in a cool dark place, shake the bottle every couple of days to dissolve the sugar.

-I’m afraid ours is labelled “drink me Christmas”– by then it should be the colour of a good red wine and delicious as an aperitif, bringing back fond memories of blue skies and glossy black autumn berries as summer fades.
+I’m afraid ours is labelled “drink me at Christmas!”
+By then it should be the colour of a good red wine and delicious as an aperitif.
+The first sip will bring back fond memories of blue skies and glossy black autumn berries.

-P.S if you like a sweeter Gin just add more sugar by making a sugar syrup – boil sugar and water together in a pan before cooling and adding to taste.
+P.S If you like a sweeter Gin, just add more sugar by making a sugar syrup…..

 Boil sugar and water together in a pan before cooling and add to taste.